frozbubfan/frozen-bubble/README.md

 =============

-This Java ME example application demonstrates how you can port a fullscreen game from Android to Java ME in Nokia Asha software platform 1.0 and Series 40 touch devices.
+This Java ME example application demonstrates how you can port a fullscreen game from Android to Java ME on Nokia Asha software platform and Series 40 touch devices.
 In this port the same game logic code and most of the resources were reused while new code was written for starting up the game, handling menus and playing sounds.